doertscho/arf-kiel/content/_index.en.md

     weight: 100
 ---

+**Event announcement**

+{{< inline-image "/images/euro_cup_2024.png" >}}

+We're hosting the AFL Europe Euro Cup 2024 in Kiel!
+Games are on from morning till evening, we're expecting up to 500 players from across Europe and we hope to see many visitors from Kiel and the surrounding area!
+Entry is free,
+food and drinks are available on site.
+For more updates and photos, follow our social media channels.

+> **When?** Saturday, 5 October 2024, 9:00–18:00
+> **Where?** Nordmarksportfeld, Kiel
+> **Free entry**

+---

 # G'Day Kiel!
 We're looking for new Koalas.

 **We're inviting you all to get to know our sport: Australian Football.